eklee151/COVID19-Natural-Disasters/README.md

 - [FIRMS Information Sheet](https://github.com/eklee151/COVID19-Natural-Disasters/blob/main/FIRMS%20Fire%20Data%20Info%20Sheet.pdf)

 ### Data
-This data set was provided by LANCE FIRMS operated by NASA ESDIS with funding provided by NASA Headquarters and can be found [here]( https://firms2.modaps.eosdis.nasa.gov/download/)
+The heat anomaly data set was provided by LANCE FIRMS operated by NASA ESDIS with funding provided by NASA Headquarters and can be found [here]( https://firms2.modaps.eosdis.nasa.gov/download/)
  - Covered the dates of 1/1/2020 – 10/23/2020
  - 41,709 fire occurrences for the continental US (including the District of Columbia), Alaska and Hawaii